The bright future of pharmacies

 From pharmacist to pharmacist

-To sum up, the pharmacy of the future is a mix between the old galenic shop and 21 ° century of tech-gurus.
-The "pharmacist" will occupy a special place in a given community, learn the stories of his "patients" and provide basic care for their illnesses with appropriate medicines.
-He will know how to decrypt data from health trackers and wearables, and will be able to provide the necessary care based on this data.
-In summary, a true scientific professional who knows the basics and the latest developments in the pharmaceutical sector and medicine in general.
+To summarize, the pharmacy of the future is a mix between the ancient galenic shop and the 21st ° century of tech gurus.
+The “pharmacist” will occupy a special place in a given community, will know the histories of his “patients” and will provide basic care for their illnesses with appropriate medicines.
+He will know how to decipher data from health trackers and wearable devices, and will be able to provide the necessary care based on this data.
+In short, a true scientific professional who knows the basics and latest developments in the pharmaceutical sector and medicine in general.

-Such a "drug doctor" would be useful in rural, remote or smaller communities that have significantly less access to pharmacies.
+Such a “pharmacist” would come in handy in rural, remote or smaller communities that have significantly less access to pharmacies.
 This phenomenon also has repercussions on hospital readmission data .
-In rural areas, where people cannot find open pharmacies when needed, the researchers found that readmission figures were higher than in urban areas.
-If the ultimate goal is to improve the quality of healing, this phenomenon must also be changed.
-And the technology is at our disposal to do it.
+In rural areas, where people can't find pharmacies that are open when needed, researchers found that readmission rates were higher than in urban areas.
+If the ultimate goal is to improve the quality of healing, this phenomenon must also be modified.
+And technology is available to us to do so.

 Here are potential future scenarios and technologies that could have a big impact on pharmacies.

-The pharmacy of the future will not have to act exclusively for the distribution of drugs.
+The pharmacy of the future will not have to act exclusively for the distribution of medicines.
 With the help of technology it will gain more importance in filtering patients.
-Pharmaceuticals, pharmacists of the future, will act as health managers helping healthy patients and patients with medical conditions manage their treatment.
-They will also manage drug delivery for people with multiple conditions, provide advice for minor ailments, and provide public health services.
+Pharmacists of the future will act as healthcare managers helping healthy patients and patients with medical conditions manage their treatment.
+They will also manage medication administration for people with multiple conditions, provide advice for minor ailments and provide public health services.

 To get to the scenario where pharmacies focus on health management rather than drug distribution, organizational and even technological advances must be made.